slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Dream as if you’ll live forever.
 Live as if you’ll die today."
 -- James Dean [1931]*

+> *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
+-- Kazuaki Tanahashi [1933]*

 > *"You can’t add days to your life, but you can add life to your days."
 -- John C. Maxwell [1947]*